nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 123 - Computer Networks/Course Content/Sliding Window Protocol.md

 - Receiver has 3 variables and maintains that **LAF - LFR <= RWS**
 	- receive window size, **RWS**
 		- upper bound on *out of order* frames that the receiver is willing to accept
-		- can set to whatever.
+		- can set to whatever, but only makes sense to make it <= SWS, since the sender won't be sending more than SWS anyways.
 	- largest acceptable frame, **LAF**
 		- the sequence number of largest acceptable frame number, i.e. the receiver will refuse frames with a sequence number larger than LAF
 	- last frame received, **LFR**